kkazakov/helixtrace-app/docs/explanation/authentication.md

 # Authentication

-**Type:** Explanation — this doc describes the authentication feature: login and registration screens, auth state management, and the authentication flow.
+**Type:** Explanation — this doc describes the authentication feature: login and registration screens, auth state management, session restoration, and the authentication flow.

 ## Responsibility

 The authentication feature handles user identity verification through login and registration.
-It manages the auth state lifecycle (loading, success, error), persists credentials locally, and gates access to the authenticated home screen.
+It manages the auth state lifecycle (initializing, loading, success, error), persists credentials locally, restores sessions on app startup, and gates access to the authenticated home screen.
 If this component fails, users cannot access the application.

 ## Public Interface

 ### Screens

-- **`LoginScreen`** (`lib/features/auth/login_screen.dart:1`) — `ConsumerStatefulWidget` that renders the login form with email/password fields, API URL configuration, and navigation to registration.
+- **`LoginScreen`** (`lib/features/auth/login_screen.dart:11`) — `ConsumerStatefulWidget` that renders the login form with email/password fields, API URL configuration, theme toggle, and navigation to registration.
-- **`RegisterScreen`** (`lib/features/auth/register_screen.dart:1`) — `ConsumerStatefulWidget` that renders the registration form with email/password/confirm-password fields and navigation back to login.
+- **`RegisterScreen`** (`lib/features/auth/register_screen.dart:11`) — `ConsumerStatefulWidget` that renders the registration form with email/password/confirm-password fields and navigation back to login.

 ### State

-- **`authProvider`** (`lib/features/auth/providers/providers.dart:28`) — `StateNotifierProvider<AuthNotifier, AuthState>` — the single source of truth for authentication state, consumed by both screens and the authentication shell.
+- **`authProvider`** (`lib/features/auth/providers/providers.dart:34`) — `StateNotifierProvider<AuthNotifier, AuthState>` — the single source of truth for authentication state, consumed by both screens, the authentication shell, and the map screen menu.

 ## Internal Structure